begranger/cuckoo-hashtable/README.md

 This hash algorithm guarantees worst-case constant time, since any one key can only be in one of two spots

-I designed this implementation for use database-like use, which is why I included the following features --
+I designed this implementation for use database-like use, which is why I included the following features--

 The toString() override returns a string that is the ENTIRE hash table, formatted nicely, sort of mimicking DROP in SQL